 With Cash App Investing, users can trade stocks for free and buy fractional shares, among other cool features that new or mobile investors need from an online broker.

-This platform is a good fit for: Beginning investors may see the most value from the lack of commissions and ability to invest small amounts via fractional share purchases.
+This platform is a good fit for: Beginning investors may see the most value from the lack of commissions and the ability to invest small amounts via fractional share purchases.
 Investors that want to use Cash App for IRAs and other investments (for example, options and mutual funds) will want to look elsewhere.

 - No commissions